 For your protagonist's choices to be heroic, they must bring life and hope back into the community at large.
 Otherwise they are merely protagonistic, serving the needs and wants of a single character, not society as a whole.

 This is what separates heroes from everyone else.
-A hero’s deeds have a multiplying effect.
-They expand beyond their own existence into the surrounding world, bringing hope, life, and purpose where it had once been lost.
+A hero's deeds have a multiplying effect.
+They expand beyond their own existence into the surrounding world, bringing hope, life, and purpose into people's ordinary lives where it had once been lost.

 This phenomenon is what Joseph Cambell referred to as “the Elixir.”
 Normally a type of medicine or potion, an archetypal “Elixir” can be anything that brings healing, whether physical or symbolic, to the hero's community.